ClickHouse/ClickHouse/docs/en/sql-reference/functions/date-time-functions.md

 | %Y       | Year                                                    | 2018       |
 | %z       | Time offset from UTC as +HHMM or -HHMM                  | -0500      |
 | %%       | a % sign                                                | %          |

+(*) The behavior of `%f` is to print `000000` (six zeros) if the formatted value is a Date, Date32 or DateTime (which have no fractional seconds) or a DateTime64 with a precision of 0.
+Earlier versions of ClickHouse printed `0` in this case.
+The previous behavior can be restored using setting `formatdatetime_f_prints_single_zero = 1`.

 **Example**